Skip to main content

 Why are lithium batteries regulated as dangerous goods?

-Although they have become essential for many modern devices, lithium batteries have a number of hazards that make them dangerous in transportation.
+Although they have become essential for many modern devices, batteries have a number of hazards that make them dangerous in transportation.
 When damaged, or if improperly manufactured, they can form “internal short circuits” that lead to heat buildup that can result in fires.
 They can also ignite if overcharged, or when operating equipment and not enough cooling is provided.
 Lithium metal in non-rechargeable batteries can ignite on contact with water, so cracked casings can be dangerous when batteries are exposed to the elements.
 Making matters worse, extinguishing lithium battery fires can be difficult and require special extinguishers (Class D).
 Finally, swallowing a lithium battery (although a rare situation) can lead to potentially fatal damage to the esophagus and digestive tract.

 What is the difference between a "battery" and a "cell"?